Shockwave (comics): Powers and abilities

 Lancaster Sneed is a master of various martial arts, especially karate.
 He was trained in armed and unarmed combat by British military intelligence.
 He is an expert on electrical devices, and skilled in demolitions work.
 His body was surgically rebuilt using metal plates, enhancing his strength, speed, agility, stamina, durability and reflexes, but not to superhuman levels.
 He wears a stolen exoskeleton body armor suit which is equipped with an apparatus that generates electrical shocks on contact.

 The suit is later waterproofed to prevent shorting out on contact with water.

 In other media

 Television

 Shockwave appears in the Iron Man: Armored Adventures episode "Armor Wars", voiced by an uncredited actor.
-This version is a member of Obadiah Stane's Guardsmen and a former Maggia enforcer who speaks with an Australian accent.
+This version is a member of Obadiah Stane's Guardsmen and a former Maggia enforcer.